-II.G.
-REEVALUATION PROCEDURES (34 CFR § 300.303; RULES II.G.)
+II.G.REEVALUATION PROCEDURES (34 CFR § 300.303; RULES II.G.)

 - 1. Walden must ensure that a reevaluation of each student with a disability is conducted: - a.
-If Walden determines the educational or related services needs, including improved academic achievement and functional performance, of the student warrant a reevaluation; or - b.
-If the student's parents or adult student or teacher requests a reevaluation. - 2.
+If Walden determines that the educational or related services needs, including improved academic achievement and functional performance, of the student warrant a reevaluation; or - b.
+If the student's parents or student who is an adult or teacher requests a reevaluation. - 2.
 A reevaluation: - a.
-May occur not more than once a year, unless the parent(s) or adult student and Walden agree otherwise; and - b.
-Must occur at least once every three years, unless the parent(s) or adult student and Walden agree that a reevaluation is unnecessary as there are data available to continue eligibility and determine the educational needs of the student.
-When the parent(s) or adult student and LEA agree that a reevaluation is unnecessary, the team must document data reviewed and used in an evaluation report and complete an eligibility determination.
+May occur not more than once a year, unless the parents or student who is an adult and Walden agree otherwise; and - b.
+Must occur at least once every three years, unless the parents or adult student and Walden agree that a reevaluation is unnecessary as there are data available to continue eligibility and determine the educational needs of the student.
+When the parents or student who is an adult and LEA agree that a reevaluation is unnecessary, the group must document data reviewed and used in an evaluation report and complete an eligibility determination.

-II.H.
-ADDITIONAL REQUIREMENTS FOR INITIAL EVALUATIONS AND REEVALUATION PROCEDURES (34 CFR § 300.305; RULES II.H.)
+II.H.ADDITIONAL REQUIREMENTS FOR INITIAL EVALUATIONS AND REEVALUATION PROCEDURES (34 CFR § 300.305; RULES II.H.)